 He has been intubated in the intensive care unit at Antalya City Hospital for several days, and we are waiting for news from there.

 Political prisoners in other non-pit-like prisons continue to resist 24/7 camera surveillance and ID badges, which they see as an attack on their honour.
-We will share their addresses as soon as possible here:

 Resistance to ID-badges: